cgibsonmm/debugging/README.md

     - Run the code and evaluate the results.
     - Update your code based on these results and run again; try to only change one thing at a time.
     - If you return another error, repeat the process until your code works the way you want it to.

+### ⌛ Activity (15 min): You try!

+In your `script.js` file, there is a function called sumCubes that is broken.
+Practice following the protocol above to find the bug and fix it!

 > Remember to remove any console logs, breakpoints, and other debugging tools from code that will be deployed and any other projects that you plan to show employers.